nickmvincent/LinkCoordMin/README.md

 To play with the results_notebook.py, you may want to use a Jupyter-compatible tool, e.g. JupyterLab or VSCode's notebook feature.

 ## Downloading node packages
-To install relevant node packages into a local `node_modules` folder:
+To install relevant node packages into a local `node_modules` folder, navigate to this folder (e.g. `cd LinkCoordMin`) and run:

 `npm install`

 # Generating search queries